netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-video-script.md

 Great - so switch back to the UI and - and there is the list of manufacturers.
 Note that we also have HPE and Vertiv already in the list as we added these manually in module 2 for our racks.
 So click on Cisco for example and once again note the ID is referenced in the top right corner of the page. (click back on manufacturers)

 ### Device Roles
-So next Eric needs to add the Device Roles - so back in the postman collection there is an API call for this which is again a post request, this time to the dcim/device-roles api end point.
+So next we need to add the Device Roles - so back in the postman collection there is an API call for this which is again a post request, this time to the dcim/device-roles api end point.
 This time in the body of the request we have a list of json objects representing each role starting with the WAN Router.

 Again there is the name and slug, plus a hexadecimal value for a colour for the device role - feel free to pick whichever colours work for you.
 You do need to define whether this is a VM role or not and as these are network devices then set this to false.